protocode-community/protocode-projects/README.md

 The goals for this repository are:

-1. To lead us to the glory of Javascript ES6 and beyound.
+1. To lead us to the glory of HTML/CSS & Javascript and beyound.
-2. Especially teach us Git fundamentals (and also learn something about the projects we should be doing ;P).
+2. Especially teaching us Git fundamentals.
-3. Learing a practicable Git workflow.
+3. Learing a practicable Git(Hub) workflow.
 4. Showcase what we achieved since starting our dev journey.

 ## Usage